mimiyin/Choreographic-Interventions/README.md

 - Code: Booleans and Conditionals.
 Functions.
 P3D, XYZ space.
 Translate, Rotate, Scale, Push/Pop Matrix.
 Map.
 Loops/Arrays.
 Libraries.

 ##### Week 2 Assignment
-- Create a 30s phrase with the Kinect Skeleton.
-Document.
+- Play with Kinect v2 by drawing with at least 3 different joints using the *Skeleton3d_joint_by_joint* example.
+- Try changing how the trail is being drawn.
+- Watch Forsythe Technique Videos: They range between 10s and 1 minute.
+Very short!
+   - 16 videos that start with Forsythe-Writing
+   - 23 videos that starte with Forsythe-Lines
-- Read chapters 14, 7, 6, 9 of Learning Processing
+- Read chapters 7, 6, 9 of Learning Processing
 - [Watch videos](http://learningprocessing.com/videos/) for chapters 7, 6, 9

 ## Week 3 Shape: Playing with shadows.